edaviles/spark3hol/Lab AKS.md

         git clone https://github.com/Bapic/spark3hol

-- You can no use your favorite tool - PowerShell, VS Code or Terminal application to deploy the Admin VM:
+- You can also use your favorite tools - PowerShell, VS Code, portal or Terminal application to deploy the Admin VM:

         cd /sparkhol/Prereq